lh3/minisv/README.md

 SVs that can be associated with two ends.
 You can also specify the minimum read support (`-c`) and the minimum SV length (`-l`) on the command line.

-If more than two callsets are given on the command line, minisv will generate an output like:
+If three or more callsets are given on the command line, minisv will generate an output like:
 ```txt
 SN  980     0.6091  0.8580  0.6135  0.9104  0.8754  C1